Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems: On the symplecticity of low regularity Hamiltonian systems

 \begin{remark} We saw in this example that spatial continuity of the flow map is essential to ensure the conservation of the Poincar{\'e} loop integral invariant in low regularity flows.
 It is reasonable to ask why we take such pains to design a loop integral approximation which is convergent for discontinuous loops.
 The reason is the non-equivalence of the spatial regularity of the exact and approximate flow maps, as seen in this example: while the continuous-time flow may preserve loop continuity, a discrete or approximate flow can still fail to do so.
 Having a convergent symplectic diagnostic is therefore important to detect conservation reliably, even when it is not obvious whether a given time-stepping scheme preserves the spatial continuity of the underlying continuous flow.

-More specifically, pseudospectral approximations of the loop integral fail to converge for loops with minimal regularity $q,p \in H^{1/2 + \epsilon}$ (for small $\epsilon > 0$), which is just enough regularity to guarantee continuity.
-In contrast, a finite-difference loop integral approximation remains applicable and convergent even when the loop data is discontinuous.
+More specifically, pseudospectral approximations of the loop integral converge for loop data $q,p \in H^r$ with $r>1/2$, but the guaranteed rate becomes very slow near the endpoint $r=1/2$.
+Moreover, the pseudospectral convergence theorem does not apply to discontinuous loop data.
+In contrast, a finite-difference loop integral approximation remains applicable and convergent for piecewise smooth discontinuous loops, provided the cells containing jumps are identified and omitted.
 This allows us to distinguish between cases where the flow truly preserves the loop integral and cases where a numerical approximation fails due to insufficient spatial regularity. \end{remark}